duckhue01/langs/go/fund/asm/README.md

 - a map data structure that provides  you with an unordered collection of key/value pairs

 #### Wrapping up
- Arrays are the building blocks for both slices and maps.
+- Arrays are the building blocks for both slices and maps.

- Slices are the idiomatic way in Go you work with collections of data.
+- Slices are the idiomatic way in Go you work with collections of data.
 Maps are the way you work with key/value pairs of data.

- The built-in function make allows you to create slices and maps with initial length and capacity.
-Slice and map literals can be used as well and support set- ting initial values for use.
+- The built-in function make allows you to create slices and maps with initial length and capacity.
+Slice and map literals can be used as well and support seting initial values for use.

- Slices have a capacity restriction, but can be extended using the built-in func- tion append.
+- Slices have a capacity restriction, but can be extended using the built-in function append.

- Maps don’t have a capacity or any restriction on growth.
+- Maps don’t have a capacity or any restriction on growth.

- The built-in function len can be used to retrieve the length of a slice or map.
+- The built-in function len can be used to retrieve the length of a slice or map.

- The built-in function cap only works on slices.
+- The built-in function cap only works on slices.

- Through the use of composition, you can create multidimensional arrays and slices.
+- Through the use of composition, you can create multidimensional arrays and slices.
 You can also create maps with values that are slices and other maps.
 A slice can’t be used as a map key.

- Passing a slice or map to a function is cheap and doesn’t make a copy of the underlying data structure.
+- Passing a slice or map to a function is cheap and doesn’t make a copy of the underlying data structure.